-McQuilkin closed the deal, and within one month the contractor F.W.
-Bordner was at work demolishing the building and moving the construction materials to the new site four miles west on top of Dryman Mountain, just north of the Eliada Tabernacle.
-The Conference Inn opened later that year, and the C.B.C. community considered it an immediate and resounding victory.
+McQuilkin closed the deal on time, and within one month the contractor F.W.
+Bordner began to demolish the building.
+They transported all of the construction materials to a site four miles west at the top of Dryman Mountain, right next to the Eliada Tabernacle.
+The magnificent Conference Inn opened its doors later that year.

-In the years after the post office’s removal, that old triangle of land was the subject of much debate and discussion.
-Though the area had been designated as permanent city property (the son of the eventual park’s namesake pushed through the act of Congress to deed the property to Asheville), the small dimensions of the parcel made it difficult to ultimately decide on its utility.
+In the years after the post office’s removal, the odd triangle of land was subject to much debate and discussion.
+Though the area had been designated as permanent city property, the small dimensions of the parcel made it difficult to decide on its ultimate utility.

 But as Pritchard Park was slowly evolving, so too was McQuilkin’s Conference Inn.
-And while the make-up of the current Park was beginning to take shape by the late 1980s, the fortunes of the Inn would ultimately follow an opposite trajectory.
+And while the character of the current park was beginning to take shape by the late 1980s, the fortunes of the Inn would ultimately follow an opposite trajectory.

-In 1940 the Ben Lippen School was created on the Conference Inn grounds as a school for missionary children, with the Inn serving as a dormitory for the male students.
-The building’s main claim to fame was that Billy Graham first met Cliff Barrows, his future musical director, during a series of meetings there in 1945.
-However, thirty-five years later, Mr. Barrow’s son would return the favor by accidentally burning the Conference Inn to the ground.
-At long last, the old Asheville Post Office had finally met it’s fate.
+Back in 1940 the Ben Lippen School was established on the Conference Inn grounds as a school for missionary children, and the Inn served as a dorm for its male students.
+The building’s main claim to fame occurred in 1945, when it served as the location for the first meeting between Billy Graham and his future musical director Cliff Barrows.
+Thirty-five years later, Mr. Barrow’s son William would return the favor by accidentally setting the Inn on fire and destroying it – the Asheville Post Office would finally met its fate.

-And though Ben Lippen remained a respected Christian school, its remoteness continued to be a problem.
-In the meantime, Columbia Bible College had become Columbia International University, and had grown in size and prominence in South Carolina.
-Finally, around the time the Asheville City Council was considering the future of Pritchard Park, the University moved the school home to it’s Columbia campus, ending it’s decades long ties with Eliada Orphanage and the city of Asheville.
+And while Ben Lippen remained a highly regarded Christian school, its remote location continued to be problematic.
+Columbia Bible College eventually changed its name to Columbia International University (CIU) as it continued to grow in size and prominence.
+Finally, while the Asheville City Council pondered the uncertain future of Pritchard Park, CIU decided to relocate the school back home to its Columbia campus, thereby ending it’s decades long ties with Eliada Orphanage and the city of Asheville.

 A New Beginning